purna135/purna135.github.io/docs/gsoc/work-summary.md

 I'd like to thank my mentors [Sayam Kumar](https://github.com/Sayam753) and [Ricardo Vieira](https://github.com/ricardoV94) for their unwavering support throughout this journey.
 I'm having a great time with the PyMC community.
 Next, I'd like to thank the [@numfocus](https://github.com/numfocus) community for making this opportunity available through Google Summer of Code.

-Thank you for being a part of our wonderful summer.
+Thank you for being a part of this wonderful summer.

 With 💗, Purna Chandra Mansingh